myduyenn218/bootstrap-duallistbox/README.md

 When calling `$("#element").bootstrapDualListbox()` you can pass a parameters object with zero or more of the following:

 - `bootstrap2Compatible`, defaults to `false`, set this to `true` if you want graphic compatibility with Bootstrap 2.
-- `bootstrap3Compatible`, defaults to `false`, set this to `true` if you want graphic compatibility with Bootstrap 3.
 - `filterTextClear`, defaults to `'show all'`, is the text for the "Show All" button.
 - `filterPlaceHolder`, defaults to `'Filter'`, is the placeholder for the `input` element for filtering elements.
 - `moveSelectedLabel`, defaults to `'Move selected'`, is the label for the "Move Selected" button.